nailufra/qPCanalyzeR/tutorial.md

   User-created file of 16x24 cells providing information about genes-of-interest (e.g. 'ACTIN') in the corresponding well.
 Wells that do not correspond to any gene, should be labelled with <b>'NA'</b> inside the 16x24 frame.

   <h4> Samples </h4>
+  User-created file of 16x24 cells providing information about used cDNA (e.g. 'WT') in the corresponding well.
+Wells that do not correspond to any gene, should be labelled with <b>'NA'</b> inside the 16x24 frame.<br>